dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 The Golden Cove microarchitecture has four dedicated page walkers, which allows it to process 4 page walks simultaneously.
 In the event of a TLB miss, these hardware units will issue the required loads into the memory subsystem and populate the TLB hierarchy with new entries.
 The page-table loads generated by the page walkers can hit in L1, L2, or L3 caches (details are not disclosed).
 Finally, page walkers can anticipate a future TLB miss and speculatively do a page walk to update TLB entries before a miss actually happens.

 The Golden Cove specification doesn't disclose how resources are shared between two SMT threads.
-But in general, caches, TLBs and execution units are fully shared to improve the dynamic utilization of those resources.
+But in general, caches, TLBs, and execution units are fully shared to improve the dynamic utilization of those resources.
 On the other hand, buffers for staging instructions between major pipe stages are either replicated or partitioned.
-These buffers include IDQ, ROB, RAT, RS, Load Buffer and the Store Buffer.
+These buffers include IDQ, ROB, RAT, RS, Load Buffer, and the Store Buffer.
 PRF is also replicated.

 [^1]: There are around 300 physical general-purpose registers (GPRs) and a similar number of vector registers.
 The actual number of registers is not disclosed.
 [^2]: Load Buffer and Store Buffer sizes are not disclosed, but people have measured 192 and 114 entries respectively.